-Bless the day I found out how to preserve leftover vegetables!
+Bless the day when I found out how to easily preserve leftover vegetables and give them another purpose for later!
 I love to turn them into a delicious condiment because I have to throw away less food now!

-It took a while before I figured out what the perfect ratio (at least to my taste) is between the vinegar and the amount of water that is needed.
-Let the cabbage marinate for at least 1 to 2 weeks in the fridge or a cool pantry or cellar before trying the pickled cabbage.
+It took a while though before I figured out what the perfect ratio (at least to my taste) is between the vinegar and the amount of water that you need to make this pickled cabbage.
+Let the red cabbage marinate for at least 1 to 2 weeks in the fridge or a cool pantry or cellar before you give your homemade pickled cabbage a try.

-I recommend to eat it within 2 weeks after reopening the jar.
+I recommend to eat it within 2 weeks after you reopen the jar.

-Next ingredient on my list to pickle are quail eggs!
+And the next ingredient this is on my list to pickle are quail eggs!

 - 9 oz fresh red cabbage (250 g)